zartrade/policies/source/sections/02-hipaa_inheritance.md

 # 2. HIPAA Inheritance

+Through the use of Datica, Shape Software inherits compliance on HIPAA provisions.
+While we have our own corresponding policies, we lean on Datica's infrastructure expertise.
+The following tables outline which HIPAA provisions we inherit from Datica's controls.

 ## 2.1 HIPAA Inheritance for PaaS Customers

 | **Administrative Controls** HIPAA Rule | Datica Control | Inherited